 Checking and monitoring the crane components and parts are very important before using it or lifting loads.
 Never permit any unauthorized or untrained person to use cranes.
 Check all brakes and control because prevention is better than cure.
-Ensure that no one should move on ropes or hooks of the lifts.
+Ensure that no one moves on the ropes or hooks of the lifts.
 Keep in mind proper and timely oiling and greasing of the equipment to have more easy movements.
 Always prepare a checklist of the crane and its parts; each component must be checked and monitored minutely.

 5. Physical inspection

 The practice of physical inspection gives you surety of work and removes the tension that arises at the last minute of operations.
-Always conduct a physical review of the equipment, machinery, or component.
+Always conduct a physical review of the equipment, machinery, or components.
 Conduct the physical examination and survey of the site and unseen hazards that may arise.
 Keep in mind the surety of the stability level of the equipment, machinery, or component.
-Operators must check the rigging along with the proper placement of safety devices at the right place.
+Operators must check the rigging along with the proper placement of safety devices in the right place.

 Other Crane Operation Safety Tips

-- Human wealth is always vital than materialistic losses, so keep surety about personnel's proper distance from the equipment, machinery, or component, and the loading perimeters.
+- Human wealth is always more vital than materialistic losses, so keep surety about personnel's proper distance from the equipment, machinery, or component, and the loading perimeters.

 - Make double surety of the capacity of cranes to load the weight.

-- Ensure the follow up of standards maintained for all types of loads and lifts and notice the deviations.
+- Ensure the follow-up of standards maintained for all types of loads and lifts and notice the deviations.

 - When performing lifts, keep loads as low to the ground level being lifted as possible.